FreeRTOS/FreeRTOS-Kernel/MISRA.md

  - The Standard Library function snprintf is used in vTaskListTasks and vTaskGetRunTimeStatistics APIs, both of which are utility functions only and are not considered part of core kernel implementation.

+### Unsupressed Deviations

+Certain deviating code is left unsurpressed for awarness.
+This code should not be considered for usage in MISRA compliant applications.
+These violations will be reported when audited by a MISRA-checking static analysis tool.

+#### Rule 21.3

+MISRA C-2012 Rule 21.3: The memory allocation and deallocation functions of
+<stdlib.h> shall not be used.

+_Ref 21.3_
+  - Heap memory solutions utilize pvPortMalloc/vPortFree to provide heap memory for dynamic object allocation.
+These functions may rely upon the malloc/free of the underlying port.
+Static allocation is reccomended for MISRA compliant applications.

+    Affected Files:
+    - portable/MemMang/heap_*.c

+#### Rule 21.6

+MISRA C-2012 Rule 21.6: The Standard Library input/output functions shall not be used.

+_Ref 21.6.1_
+  - The Standard Library function printf is used in examples to provide a simple getting started demonstration.
+This example is not considered part of the kernel implementation.

+    Affected Files:
+    - examples/cmake_example/main.c